 httpd -k uninstall.

-If there is no such entry for Apache in the list of installed programs, then it was not installed using an MSI file, but instead an archive file (as we will do below).
+If there is no such entry for Apache in the list of installed programs, then it was not installed using an MSI file, but instead an archive file (as I will do below).
 In that case, simply delete that installation directory.

 Even though the most recent version of Apache is 2.4.3 (as of this writing), it is not available for Windows developers from the official Apache download page, whose most recent Windows binaries are over two years old ("2010-10-19")!